root-systems/dogstack-handbook/readme.md

 - TODO how to setup scheduled server tasks
 - TODO how to send emails from your app
 - TODO how to do a payment in your app

-## other opinions

-- TODO pluralize by adding 's', no exceptions

 ## prior art